 You might also want to consider investing in the stock market.
 Investing allows you to compound the savings you have, a.k.a. allowing your money to work harder for you.
 For a start, you can consider purchasing Unit Trusts through a Regular Savings Plan.

-A Regular Savings Plan on Exchange Traded Funds (ETFs) and Unit Trusts (UTs) ensures a disciplined approach through investing a fixed amount every month into a basket or holding of diversified stocks and bonds.
-You could invest in Singapore bonds, blue chip companies via four Exchange Traded Funds (ETFs) listed on the Singapore Exchange or in your choice of Unit Trusts – all available through the DBS Invest-Saver.
+A Regular Savings Plan on Unit Trusts ensures a disciplined approach through investing a fixed amount every month into a basket or holding of diversified stocks and bonds.
+If you prefer to keep your investment holdings local, you could invest in the Straits Times Index (STI) Exchanged Traded Fund (ETF) or the ABF Singapore Bond Index Fund – both available through the POSB Invest-Saver.
 If you find yourself often strapped for time and are not confident enough to monitor the stock market closely and regularly, then this option is for you.

 However, do note that all investments come with an element of risk, the key to successful investing is in understanding and managing these risks.
 It is also important to determine your risk appetite and only invest in instruments that you are comfortable with.

 If you need more tips on how you can start planning your finances, or simply prefer to seek guidance from someone, speak to the friendly NAV crew today for a free, no-obligation financial health check and discover how to take your first step.